CivComs/Mktplc/README.txt

 The Civic Commons Marketplace at http://marketplace.civiccommons.org/ is a Drupal-based web service that helps government technologists and vendors "find out what's working, where".
-It is a cooperatively maintained database of information about the software used by government entities.
-It shows:
+It is a cooperatively maintained database of information about software used by government,
+showing:

-  1) What a given piece of civic software is and does,
+  1) What a given piece of civic software does,
-  2) Where it's deployed or has been deployed,
+  2) Where it's deployed, or has been deployed,
   3) Who offers installation, support, and development services for it,
   4) Where its development community is (if open-source or similar)